Eclipse Weekend, pmutils - introducing pmserv

 I did all of this in Eclipse, and last nite, i stayed up till 2.30am, to finish pmserv, and it works beautifully.

 One of the things that really tripped me with eclipse was the External Tools feature.
-I added the python console (ofcourse), and a windows command prompt, which i used in developing the service.
-I really needed to include the windows Service Manager and Event Viewer too, but didn't get around to doing those...
+I added the python console (ofcourse), and a windows command prompt, which i used while developing the service (installing, starting, stoping).
+I really needed to include the windows Service Manager and Event Viewer too, and a PyDoc viewer, but didn't get around to doing those...
 I guess there's always latter, as i'm planning to write a blogging service too :)

 All in all, i'll say, Eclipse is a really serious utility, and this is another boon for opensource development, and the ubiquitious J. Random Hacker.
 Thanks to tools like eclipse and all the budding tool smiths out there, anyone can start doing very usefull stuff, without paying a dime, and what's more... this things are actually industry standard.